kneufeld/mt_circular_buffer/README.md

 that ships with [Boost](http://www.boost.org/) is great.
 However, it's not thread safe.
 This one is.

-Developed against and Boost 1.54 and tested with Boost 1.55.
+Developed against Boost 1.54 and tested with Boost 1.55.

 ## Installation